M-Mysara/IPED/README.md

 Step 1: Creating contigs

 Mandatory Options:

         _F Forward fastq
         _R Reverse fastq
         _o Output Path.
 Non mandatory Options

         _D Deltaq default =6 (check mothur documentation for more info) _I Insert default = 20 (check mothur documentation for more info) Example command: ./IPED.run _F ./sample.forward.fastq _R ./sample.reverse.fastq _o OUTPUT_PATH

 Step 2: Denoising (IPED)

 Mandatory Options:

         _n Name file with the redundancy
-Tab separated file with the read ID on the first column and the IDs of identical reads on the second column [separated by comma]).
+                Tab separated file with the read ID on the first column and the IDs of identical reads on the second column [come separated].
-Can be produced after Dereplication of the reads via the mothur command [unique.seqs(fasta = file.fasta)]

-_f Aligned sequences file
+               Can be produced after Dereplication of the reads via the mothur command [unique.seqs(fasta = file.fasta)] _f Aligned sequences file
-Aligned multi-fasta files without any ambiguity, only "AGTC" bases (can be created using the align.seqs and filter.seqs commands in mothur).
+                Aligned multi-fasta files without any ambiguity, only "AGTC" bases Can be created using the align.seqs and filter.seqs commands in mothur.
         _o Output Path
         _c Contigs fasta file
                 Fasta file created in the first step (make.contigs).
         _q Qual file of contigs
                 Quality file created in the first step (make.contigs)

 Non mandatory Options
         _p number of processors, [default 1]
-_g group file (in case of having different sample-groups) Tab separated file, with read ID in the first column and read sample (group) name on the second, as produced by mothur.
+        _g group file (in case of having different sample-groups) Tab separated file, with read ID in the first column and read sample  name on the second, as produced by mothur.

         _d differences tolerated
-[Default: will be automatically calculated with a cut-off leading to clustering of reads with 98% similarity.
-For example, a length of 400 bp will results in a default difference cutoff of 4 (it is recommended to increase the differences by "1" each additional 100 bp in the read average length i.e. 98% similarity).
+                [Default: will be automatically calculated with a cut-off leading to clustering of reads with 98% similarity].
+                For example, a length of 400 bp will results in a default difference cutoff of 4 It is recommended to increase the differences by "1" each additional 100 bp in the read average length.
                 Check mothur for more information.

         _i log ID
-fill in to continue a previous run.
-If left empty, a new run will be created with a random number (default: random number) Example command: ./IPED.run _f ./sample.fasta _n ./sample.names _c /your/complete/path/sample.trim.contigs.fasta _q /your/complete/path/sample.contigs.qual _o OUTPUT_PATH
+                Fill in to continue a previous run.
+If left empty, a new run will be created with a random number (default: random number)
+Example command: ./IPED.run _f ./sample.fasta _n ./sample.names _c /your/complete/path/sample.trim.contigs.fasta _q /your/complete/path/sample.contigs.qual _o OUTPUT_PATH
 To see the program help, type IPED.run (with no parameters).